Flag and coat of arms of Jurbarkas

-The flag and coat of arms of Jurbarkas represents Jurbarkas, Lithuania with three silver-white fleurs-de-lis – two over one – centred on a red background.
-The flag is a red banner using the fleur-de-lis as its charge, repeated three times.
+The flag and coat of arms of Jurbarkas represents Jurbarkas, Lithuania with a red field charged with three silver-white fleurs-de-lis in the center, two over one.
 An example of heraldic flag design, the flag employs the city's coat of arms, making it a banner of arms.
-The design of the arms of Jurbarkas is believed to originate from the arms of the Sapieha house, a noble family from the Grand Duchy of Lithuania which was responsible for Jurbarkas receiving city rights and the coat of arms for in 1611.
+The design of the arms of Jurbarkas is believed to originate from the arms of the Sapieha house, a noble family from the Grand Duchy of Lithuania which was responsible for Jurbarkas receiving city rights and the coat of arms in 1611.

 The three fleurs-de-lis design was abolished during the final years of the Polish–Lithuanian Commonwealth, but officially restored in 1993 after the independence of present-day Lithuania.
 Before restoration, several variant designs, such as using one over two fleurs-de-lis, had been restored and abolished.
 The original two over one version was briefly readopted in 1970 during the Soviet period, but abolished that same year.